Best Hotel: Hilton Columbia

 As the mother of a University of South Carolina Gamecock, I have concocted

 plenty of excuses, good reasons to visit our student in Columbia, SC.
-Though over the years we had split our stay among five hotels that had met my criteria for cleanliness, we now frequent the Hilton Columbia Center at 924 Senate Street.
+Though over the years we had split our stay among five hotels that had met my criterion for cleanliness, we now frequent the Hilton Columbia Center at 924 Senate Street.

 We love the Hilton Columbia Center location in the Congaree Vista because it is within walking distance of restaurants, shops, and downtown.
 Additionally, the University of South Carolina, the Columbia Museum of Art, Colonial Life Arena, the SC Governors Mansion, and downtown Main Street all are between a five and twenty-minute walk.
 Plus, if you like Starbucks coffee, one of their shops is a few blocks away.

 You can trek about two miles to William Brice Stadium to watch Gamecocks football, but I wouldn’t recommend it.
 This part of Columbia lacks sidewalks; therefore, your options are to hug the edge of the road or navigate the overgrown railroad tracks.

 Hilton Columbia Center Parking

 Unless you are carrying a lot of luggage, I recommend self-parking for $12.
 Moreover, you can walk through the parking garage into the hotel.
 However, if you choose to self-park your car inform the front desk receptionist.
 She will give you a card to enable you to drive your car out of the garage.